s60sc/ESP32_SpecificGravity/README.md

 The code base has been independently developed.

 The generated data is packaged into a json string, this data can be viewed:
-* whilst the ESP32 is awake by using its own web server accessed from a browser using the `ipaddr` address in the code.
+* whilst the ESP32 is awake by using its own web server accessed from a browser.
-* on a remote host listening on the address given by `wsServerHost` in the code, which could be another ESP32, see `ESP32_SGhost.ino` in `ESP32_SGhost` folder as an example.
+* on a remote host listening receiving json data using a http client.

 On power up, ESP32 will remain awake for calibration purposes (see below) until user presses the __Start__ button on the web page.
-The ESP32 will then periodically wakeup to collect data and send this to the remote host, then return to deep sleep after `TIME_AWAKE` for the period of time in `TIME_TO_SLEEP`
+The ESP32 will then periodically wakeup to collect data and send this to the remote host, then return to deep sleep.

 ## Setup and Calibration